 If you’re a regular reader, you may remember in the April issue of Homeschooling Teen we announced the 2018 World Video Game Hall of Fame Finalists.
 What we didn’t do was follow-up on the winners!
-Here is the news release:
+Here is the news release from May 3, 2018:

 ROCHESTER, New York—The games in the fourth class of The Strong’s World Video Gamed Hall of Fame® battled enemy starships, avoided tackles, climbed through dark tunnels, and fought off fantastical creatures to win their esteemed places in the hall.
 Spacewar!, John Madden Football, Tomb Raider, and Final Fantasy VII have been inducted into the World Video Game Hall of Fame and emerged from a field of 12 finalists that also included Asteroids, Call of Duty, Dance Dance Revolution, Half-Life, King’s Quest, Metroid, Minecraft, and Ms. Pac-Man.
 The four inductees span multiple decades, countries of origin, and gaming platforms, but all have significantly affected the video game industry, popular culture, and society in general.